VESPO: Variational Sequence-Level Soft Policy Optimization for Stable Off-Policy LLM Training: VESPO: Variational Sequence-level Soft Policy Optimization

 \subsection{Variational Objective}

-\textbf{Dual Proximity.} We seek a proposal $Q$ that remains close to $\mu$ for sample efficiency, while also approaching $\pi$ to reduce estimation bias.
-We formalize this via a mixed KL objective that encourages $Q$ to lie between $\mu$ and $\pi$ in the space of distributions:
+\textbf{KL prior with importance tilt.} We seek a proposal $Q$ that retains sample efficiency from the available $\mu$-samples while shifting mass toward trajectories favored by the target $\pi$.
+We formalize this as a KL-regularized linear objective:

-where $\alpha$ controls the trade-off.
-The first term penalizes deviation from the sampling distribution, ensuring that samples from $\mu$ remain informative for estimating expectations under $Q$.
-The second term penalizes deviation from the target policy, reducing bias in the gradient estimate.
+The KL term keeps $Q$ close to the sampling distribution, ensuring that $\mu$-samples remain informative for estimating expectations under $Q$.
+The log-importance term rewards $Q$ for placing mass where $\pi$ exceeds $\mu$ (i.e., $W > 1$), tilting $Q$ toward the target policy and reducing bias in the gradient estimate.
+The coefficient $\alpha$ acts as an inverse temperature controlling the strength of this tilt: $\alpha = 0$ recovers $Q = \mu$, $\alpha = 1$ yields $Q = \pi$, and $\alpha > 1$ concentrates $Q$ on increasingly high-importance trajectories.
+This is the KL-regularized linear form standard in maximum-entropy RL and control-as-inference~\citep{levine2018reinforcement}, here applied to the proposal distribution rather than the policy itself.

 \textbf{Variance Constraint.} Proximity alone is insufficient: finite sample sizes demand variance control.
 In importance sampling, the variance of the estimator scales with the second moment $\mathbb{E}_\mu[W^2]$, a classical result that also underlies the effective sample size (ESS) diagnostic.